 A1K9 in the UK is an example of what a professional Guard, Security and Protection Dog training organisation looks like.

 You can check out their accreditations page for a good example of one.

 Things you should look for specifically from a professional guard dog, security or protection dog trainer if you live in the US or another country are:

-Trained German Shepherd Guard, Protection and Security Dogs and Puppies For Sale – Where To Find Breeders?
+Where To Find Trained German Shepherd Guard, Protection and Security Dogs For Sale?

 A1K9 is one such example of an organisation that offers fully trained German Shepherd Guard Dogs.

 As we mentioned above, if you are just looking to train your German Shepherd to be a Watch Dog, it is best to find a puppy or dog with with a good temperament, socialize them, teach them the obedience basics, and train them as they grow.

 Read more about finding German Shepherd breeders here:

 If you are interested in adopting a GSD, you can check out the following guides:

 TheDailyShep.com are not veterinarians, or animal professionals/experts.
 Information provided is for informational purposes only – it is not a substitute for professional or qualified advice.